Plastics: Identification

 |---|---|---|---|

-| Ethanol | Test liquid | 0.79 | |
+| Ethanol or isopropyl alcohol | Test liquid | 0.79 | |

-| PP (Polypropylene) | Plastic | 0.89 to 0.91 | FLOATS |
+| PP (Polypropylene) | Plastic | 0.89 to 0.91 | Floats |

-| LDPE (Low Density Polyethylene) | Plastic | 0.91 to 0.93 | FLOATS |
+| LDPE (Low density PE) | Plastic | 0.91 to 0.93 | Floats |

-| Vegetable Oil | Test liquid | 0.92 | |
+| Vegetable oil | Test liquid | 0.92 | |

-| HDPE (High Density Polyethylene) | Plastic | 0.94 to 0.97 | FLOATS |
+| HDPE (High density PE) | Plastic | 0.94 to 0.97 | Floats |

-| PS (Polystyrene) | Plastic | 1.04 to 1.05 | SINKS |
+| PS (Polystyrene) | Plastic | 1.04 to 1.05 | Sinks |

-| ABS | Plastic | 1.04 to 1.08 | SINKS |
+| ABS | Plastic | 1.04 to 1.08 | Sinks |

-| Ethylene Glycol | Test liquid | 1.11 | |
+| Ethylene glycol | Test liquid | 1.11 | |

-| Saturated Salt Water | Test liquid | 1.12 | |
+| Saturated salt water | Test liquid | 1.12 | |

-| Nylon (PA) | Plastic | 1.13 to 1.15 | SINKS |
+| Nylon (PA) | Plastic | 1.13 to 1.15 | Sinks |

-| PMMA (Acrylic) | Plastic | 1.17 to 1.20 | SINKS |
+| PMMA (Acrylic) | Plastic | 1.17 to 1.20 | Sinks |

-| PLA | Plastic | 1.24 | SINKS |
+| PLA | Plastic | 1.24 | Sinks |

 | Glycerine | Test liquid | 1.26 | |

-| PET | Plastic | 1.38 to 1.40 | SINKS |
+| PET | Plastic | 1.38 to 1.40 | Sinks |

-| PVC | Plastic | 1.40 | SINKS |
+| PVC | Plastic | 1.40 | Sinks |

-| Plastic | Flame | Smoke | Smell | Drips? | Self extinguishes? |
+| Plastic | Flame | Smoke | Smell | Drips? | Self-extinguishes? |

 |---|---|---|---|---|---|